 The system recites the phone book entries but does not include the actual phone numbers.
-When the playback of the list is complete the system ends the VR session.
+When the playback of the list is complete the system goes back to the main menu.

-You can stop the playback of the list at any time by pressing the MODE button on the steering wheel.
+You can stop the playback of the list at any time by pressing the button on the steering wheel.
 The system ends the VR session.